CharlesWiltgen/how-to-podcast/mics.md

 #### Dynamic mics

-* Can be more forgiving for beginners
+* Are less sensitive than dynamic mics, and so can be more forgiving for beginners
 * Can sometimes require power (generally called "active dynamic mics")

 ## Pickup patterns